Justin-Insight/mymindteam.com/content/test/adult/comprehensive-adult-testing.md

   featured_image: /mind-team-counselor-during-treatment-session-13.jpg
 hero:
   heading: >-
-    All the <span class="underline underline--accent">answers you need</span>
+    Get <span class="underline underline--accent">all</span> the answers you need.
-    ...
   body: >-
-    Get a full understanding of your mind and test for various conditions including autism, ADHD, dyslexia and more, all in one comprehensive assessment.
+    Test for various conditions including autism, ADHD, dyslexia and more, all in one comprehensive assessment.
   image_url: /mind-team-counselor-during-treatment-session-13.jpg
   image_alt:
   button: